-It's certainly not ideal, but it's a blessing!
+It could be better, but it's a blessing!

-Yes, I am suuuuper uncomfortable being homeless,
+Yes, I am suuuuper uncomfortable being homeless;

 I'm not as creative as I used to be.

-I don't take many photos as I used to, and I've for the most
+I don't take many photos as I used to, and I've, for the most

 part stayed away from social media.

-I hope I will catch the Lord's messages for me
+I hope to catch the Lord's messages

 through this transitory period of my life so I can